 He is an expert in vascular biology, skin cancer and genetic diseases of the skin, which is documented in numerous peer-reviewed publications and textbook chapters.
 As a physician-scientist his translational research is aimed at better understanding dermatologic diseases and improving patient care.
-To learn more about his research visit the CBRC Center.
+To learn more about his research visit the Marneros Llab at the CBRC Center.

 A Massachusetts General Hospital investigator has found that increased expression of the angiogenic factor VEGF-A promotes three common aging-related eye conditions – both versions of age-related macular degeneration (AMD) and also cataracts – in an animal model.